 But if you insist on knowing my bliss, I’ll tell you this.
 Here at The Orbit, our first gentle gust of spring blows in with the arrival of Lent and its barrage of church fund-raising Lenten dinners.
 These fried fish feasts are so numerous they require a comprehensive guide.
 As it turns out, you even need a guide just to make sense of all of the fish guides out there.
 That is why we’re here.

-Available in both HTML and handy, printable PDF formats, Pittsburgh Catholic‘s list is definitely the big fish in this particular roiling grease-filled pond.
-The guide has the no-nonsense pre-Internet feel of kind parishioners who dutifully volunteer their time to type out, update, and double-check their facts each February, all in the name of the Lord.
-It was likely the first fish fry guide (?) and for this blogger, it’s still the best.
+Available in both HTML and handy, print-friendly text formats, Pittsburgh Catholic‘s list is definitely the big fish in this particular roiling grease-filled pond.
+The guide has the no-nonsense pre-Internet feel of kind parishioners dutifully volunteering their time to type out, update, and double-check their facts each February, all in the name of the Lord.
+It was likely the region’s first fish fry guide (?) and for this blogger, it’s still the best.

-It was the Pittsburgh Catholic guide that led us to the late, great St. John Vianney in Allentown (the church was just closed by the diocese a month ago).
+It was the Pittsburgh Catholic list that led us to the late, great St. John Vianney in Allentown (the church was just closed by the diocese early in 2016).
 St. John was not only open for Friday lunches (a rarity) but offered a spectacular dessert table where the kinds of confections you thought had been banished from this earth (Jello surprise!
+Pretzel salad!
 Pineapple upside-down cake!
 Dirt!) were generously spooned out by the congregants for sums in the twenty-five to fifty cent range.
 Maybe if they’d asked a more reasonable price, St. John would still be running Sunday services and The Orbit could be dining there this Friday.
 Sigh.

-The Google Maps-based 2016 Fish Fry Map is useful if your first concern is where the fish is.
+By contrast, Code for Pittsburgh’s 2018 Lenten Fish Fry Map is what the Post-Gazette‘s new tool is trying to be.
+The interactive web site is extremely useful if your first concern is where the fish is.
 Zeroing in on a particular location and selecting its pinned point gives the same basic information you get from Pittsburgh Catholic and KDKA (name, address, brief menu description).
 A good resource for the time- and distance-restricted and definitely preferable to the TV station listings.